david-prv/QuickyPHP/CONTRIBUTING.md

 ## Security policy:

 You have found an issue or even a dangerous vulnerability?
 Thank you for choosing the light side of the force!
 That's also a way of contribution.
-You can report your issue by simply sending us an e-mail or opening an issue on github.
+You can report your issue by simply sending us an e-mail (do not open an issue on github for reporting vulnerabilities!).

 [Learn more](https://github.com/david-prv/QuickyPHP/security/policy)